Stichting International NGO Safety Organisation (INSO)

 Key Data Dashboard – an online and interactive dashboard of key NGO safety data (incidents, deaths, injuries etc) for each country we cover.
 The dashboard provides reliable global data for advocacy, research and policy planning.

-Key Data Assessment – an analytical complement to the Key Data Dashboard, the bulletin provides a summary analysis and assessment of the cause and implications of NGO safety trends to inform global debate and policy considerations.
+NGO Incidents Overview – an analytical complement to the Key Data Dashboard, the bulletin provides a summary analysis and assessment of the cause and implications of NGO safety trends to inform global debate and policy considerations.

 Safety & Access Review (SAR)– A high level data and analysis report, summarizing key trends and conclusions from our country level quarterly reports.
 The SAR combines advanced mapping and data analysis with field led narrative to provide a compelling evidentiary base for humanitarian action.